internet-sicherheit/eco-blockchain-governance/governance/0003-onboarding-governance.md

 ## Unresolved questions

-* When is a application considered complete for review?
+* When is an application considered complete for review?
 * Change process for these criteria